-There are currently 1.2 million Vulcan Materials Company shares held short by investors – that's known as Vulcan Materials Company's "short interest".
-This figure is 10.8% down from 1.3 million last month.
+There are currently 1.7 million Vulcan Materials Company shares held short by investors – that's known as Vulcan Materials Company's "short interest".
+This figure is 7.6% up from 1.6 million last month.

 There are a few different ways that this level of interest in shorting Vulcan Materials Company shares can be evaluated.